denyskostetskyi/Compuational-Intelligence-Project/readme.md

 3. Go to http://127.0.0.1:8000/docs#

-4. Split the dataset training/validation and prediction sets using `/split` endpoint.
+4. Split the dataset into training/validation and prediction sets using `/split` endpoint.

 5. Train the model using `/train` endpoint.

-6. Predict the results using the `/predict` endpoint.
+6. Predict the results using `/predict` endpoint.

 The prediction results will be saved in the `files/data/prediction_results.csv` file.

 ## Conclusion

-This project provides a comprehensive approach to predict students success using Random Fores Classifiers.
+This project provides a comprehensive approach to predict students success using Random Forest Classifier.
 Feel free to explore the code and customize it to fit your specific needs.